 Boys and girls are safe and valued, well cared for by their families, and participating in their communities as agents of transformation.

-- World Vision worked with community volunteers, religious leaders, and child protection committee members to strengthen child rights and equip them to handle violations.
+- We worked with community volunteers, religious leaders, and child protection committee members to strengthen child rights and equip them to handle violations.

 - To increase economic resilience for families, we established new saving groups and empowered savings group members, especially women, to use low-interest loans to start new income generating activities, like soap making and handicrafts.